Local Node Differential Privacy: Lower Bounds on Error Necessary for Noninteractive LNDP

 \subsection{Error Needed for Counting Edges}

-In this section, we bound the TV distance between the distributions that result from running an \LNDP algorithm on the empty graph $\gempty$ and a uniformly random $d$-regular graph, when $d$ is roughly $1/\eps$ (\Cref{lem:hell-empty-dreg}).
-(We let $\gdreg$ denote the uniform distribution over $d$-regular graphs on node set $[n]$.)
-We use this bound to prove \cref{thm:edge-ct-lb-approx} at the end of this section.
+In this section, we bound the TV distance between the output distributions of an \LNDP algorithm on the empty graph $\gempty$ and on a uniformly random $d$-regular graph, for $d\approx 1/\eps$ (\Cref{lem:hell-empty-dreg}), and then use this bound to prove \cref{thm:edge-ct-lb-approx}.
+Let $\gdreg$ denote the uniform distribution over $d$-regular graphs on node set $[n]$.

 \begin{lemma}[Random $d$-regular graphs are indistinguishable from the empty graph] Let $d,n\in \N$.
 Let $\eps > 0$ and $\del \in \big[0,\frac{1}{d e^{d \eps}}\big)$, and set $\tilde \del = d\del \cdot e^{d\eps}$.
 Let $\cA$ be an \edLNDP algorithm.
 When $G\sim\gdreg$ is a random $d$-regular graph, the Bhattacharyya distance between the distributions of the pairs $(G,\cA(G))$ and $(G,\cA(\gempty))$ is bounded.
 That is, for $G\sim\gdreg$: